joshschmelzle/Get-WLANs/README.md

 # Get-WLANs

-A PSGallery module to retrieve information about nearby Wi-Fi networks.
-This is for Windows only because it leverages Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/).

-**This is a work in progress.**
+A PowerShell module for Windows that retrieves detailed information about nearby Wi-Fi networks, with a focus on signal strength metrics.

+## Overview

+This module leverages Windows' Native Wifi [wlanapi.h](https://docs.microsoft.com/en-us/windows/win32/api/wlanapi/) to provide information about nearby wireless networks, particularly RSSI (Received Signal Strength Indicator) values that aren't accessible through standard `netsh` commands.

+## Requirements

+- Host running Windows operating system
+- Wireless NIC installed on the host
+- PowerShell 3.0 or higher

+## Use Cases

+- Network diagnostics and troubleshooting
+- Signal strength monitoring

-# Install from PowerShell Gallery
+## Install from PowerShell Gallery

 You can install [Get-WLANs from the PowerShell Gallery](https://www.powershellgallery.com/packages/Get-WLANs) (PSGallery).